 You will next head a short distance to the second waterfall of the day, Skógafoss.
-Skógafoss is much wider than Seljalandsfoss, with a 65-metre drop.
+Skógafoss is much wider than Seljalandsfoss, though the same height.
 Whilst driving between these two waterfalls, you will also likely spot the subglacial volcano, Eyjafjallajökull.

-Next up, a spot of adventure!
-You will pull up to the Sólheimajökull glacier tongue where your experienced guide will provide you with all of the necessary equipment for some ice hiking.
+Next up, is a spot of adventure.
+You will pull up to the Sólheimajökull glacier tongue where your experienced guide will provide you with safety information and all of the necessary equipment for some ice hiking.

-Your guide will present you with a safety briefing, as well as eagerly share their knowledge of the glacier and surrounding area.
 Following that, you will begin your hike, passing fantastic and intricate ice sculptures and the pale-blue crevasses of the ice cap.
-The higher you summit, the more beautiful the surrounding panoramas.
+The higher you climb, the more beautiful the surrounding panoramas.